top of page

 Within this new world (the House of Good and Bad), instead of just naturally being happy and feeling good about ourselves and others as we did as a child, our ability to feel good about ourselves (and others) now hinges on the ideas of goodness and badness, as vaguely or more specifically expressed within our tribe or tribes that we "belong to."
 We latch onto (and it latches onto us like a virus) the destructive and addictive behavior of blame toward others and ourselves.

 This blame is nuanced in all the following expressions: righteousness, defensiveness, fault, recrimination, condemnation, criticism, reprimand, disapproval, guilt, remorse, regret, contrition, shame, self-criticism, self-disgust, and self-disapproval.
-Living inside this world often expresses itself for many of us in the form of interminable belief that we're not good enough, we're not smart enough, we're not lovable, or we're not someone to be respected, and so on.
+Living inside this world often expresses itself for many of us in the form of interminable belief that we're not good enough, we're not smart enough, we're not lovable, we're not someone to be respected, and so on.
 Pick your favorite.

 Interestingly, the story of the Garden of Eden in the Bible suggests the answer.
 "For God doth know that in the day ye eat thereof, then your eyes shall be opened, and ye shall be as gods, knowing good and evil," spoke the serpent to Eve.
 Before they learned about "good and evil," Adam and Eve were happy before they learned of good and evil.
 (King James Version quoted).

-Combining our concerns about how we occur for others with our "decision" to live in the House of Good and Bad, it's no wonder any of us rarely experience the type of naturally flowing happiness and aliveness that we experienced as a child.
+Combining our concerns about how we care for others with our "decision" to live in the House of Good and Bad, it's no wonder any of us rarely experience the type of naturally flowing happiness and aliveness that we experienced as a child.

 The memes of "good and bad" become viral, infecting all areas of life's choices